School Programs FAQs

-Gallery activities are $60 per program, and workshops are $5 per student.
-For workshops, one adult chaperone (including teachers) is free for every five students (paraprofessionals are exempt).
+Gallery activities are $60 per program; workshops are $5 per student.
+For workshops, one adult chaperone (including teachers) is free for every five students (paraprofessionals exempt); this is the maximum number of adults allowed in the program space.
 Please note: no additional adults or siblings are allowed in the program area.

 How do I book a school program?

 Bookings must be made at least three weeks in advance.
 We begin taking bookings in early August.
 Any program can be booked for any day Tuesday through Friday during the school year (dependent on instructor availability).
 Please note: if booking multiple slots of the same program on the same day, we schedule each program for an hour (45 minute program and 15 minutes required for clean up and to re-set between programs).
 If booking different programs on the same day, one hour would be scheduled between programs for switch over.
 We recommend calling early as many dates fill up several months in advance.
 Due to high demand we cannot hold dates.

 Contact Public Education at 785.864.4173 to check availability of dates and to book your program.
 Please have the following information ready before you call: